 The teaching and learning strategy is based on a combination of lectures and hands-on practical sessions.
-Lectures are typically discussion-based to encourage peer-exchange and learning and the practicals provide students with hands-on experience to apply the knowledge to specific tasks and debate important contemporary issues with which the field of global mental health is grappling.
-Students are required to 1) submit a 1,200-word unassessed essay during the module on the state of mental health care in a particular context (chosen by the student) and set recommendations on priorities for action; and 2) in June, undergo exams to demonstrate their knowledge of the field of global mental health how to apply the three ILOs outlined above.
+Lectures are typically discussion-based to encourage peer-exchange and learning, and the practicals provide students with hands-on experience to apply the knowledge to specific tasks and debate important contemporary issues with which the field of global mental health is grappling.
+Students are required to 1) submit a 1,200-word formative essay during the module on the burden of mental ill-health and state of mental health care in a particular context (chosen by the student); and 2) undergo an unseen written exam.